Operating beyond business as usual

 The immediate results were a reduction in average compactor collections, and a massive 50% drop in general waste costs, proving that zero waste is good for the environment and makes good business sense.

 Net carbon positive by 2030

 We will leave a positive footprint

-We set ourselves the challenging goal in line with the 2021 United Nations Climate Change Conference to b net carbon positive by 2030.
+We set ourselves a challenging goal in line with the 2021 United Nations Climate Change Conference to become net carbon positive by 2030.
 This means we will create environmental benefits by removing additional carbon emissions from the atmosphere.
 We will achieve it through a series of actions including:

 - Quantifying the carbon impact of our scope 1, 2 and 3 emissions (direct and indirect), developing carbon mapping to identify high sources